skinan/DeepFeatIoT-IJCAI-2025/README.md

 # 📄 DeepFeatIoT: Unifying Deep Learned, Randomized, and LLM Features for Enhanced IoT Time Series Sensor Data Classification in Smart Industries

-Official Implementation of *"DeepFeatIoT: Unifying Deep Learned, Randomized, and LLM Features for Enhanced IoT Time Series Sensor Data Classification in Smart Industries"* accepted at **IJCAI 2025** under the special track of AI4Tech: AI Enabling Critical Technologies as a full-length original research article after a double blind peer-review process.
+Official Implementation of *"DeepFeatIoT"* accepted at **IJCAI 2025** under the special track of AI4Tech: AI Enabling Critical Technologies as a full-length original research article after a double blind peer-review process.
 This year the acceptance rate of full-length research articles were less than 18%.
-IJCAI is CORE A* conference and a flagship international research conference in Artificial Intelligence.
+IJCAI is a CORE A* conference and a flagship international research conference in Artificial Intelligence.

 [![Paper](https://img.shields.io/badge/DeepFeatIoT-PDF-green)](https://ijcai-preprints.s3.us-west-1.amazonaws.com/2025/8887.pdf)
 [![Arxiv](https://img.shields.io/badge/arXiv-2508.09468-b31b1b)](https://arxiv.org/abs/2508.09468)